hossainchisty/Task-Tracking-Tool/README.md

 Users can collaborate on tasks and projects by adding comments, sharing files, and assigning tasks to team members.

+### **Task History**

+Keeping a history of completed tasks can help users track their progress over time, identify patterns, and improve their productivity.

 ## **Conclusion**

 With its range of features this task tracking tool is a powerful tool for anyone looking to stay organized and productive.